a fee-based online consultation clinic for Obstetrics & Gynecology

 • Laser therapy

-Complication of HPV infection
+Complication of HPV Infection

 The biggest and most well known complication of HPV infection is the development of cervical cancer.
-It has been seen that more than 90% of women with cervical dysplasia also are infected with the HPV virus.
+It has been seen that more than 90% of women with cervical dysplasia are also infected with the HPV virus.

 Other complications that can occur are infection of the baby in pregnant woman and the development of warts in the baby's throat.
 Warts in the vagina can also cause difficulty in normal delivery.